Advanced Packaging and Heterogeneous Integration

 Under the leadership of Professor Ye, Purdue faculty are actively engaged in the exploration of novel electronic materials and devices for post-Moore era semiconductor technologies.
 One of the utilized technologies is called atomic layer deposition (ALD).
 ALD is a thin-film deposition technique with atomic-scale controllable accuracy based on the sequential use of a self-limiting chemical process; it is a subclass of chemical vapor deposition.
 ALD became an enabling technology for the continuation of Moore's law by integrating high-k dielectrics in Si CMOS processes.
 ALD is a key process in fabricating semiconductor devices in particular as the dimension of state-of-the-art device technology is approaching single-digit nanometer length scales.

-Beyond graphene and transition metal dichalcogenides (TMDs) 2D materials research, Purdue faculty pioneered phosphorene ACS Nano 2014 and tellurene Nature Electronics 2018, two special elemental van der Waals 2D monolayers of phosphorus and tellurium with thickness less than one nanometer.
+Beyond graphene and transition metal dichalcogenides (TMDs) 2D materials research, Purdue faculty pioneered phosphorene ACS Nano 2014 (PDF) and tellurene Nature Electronics 2018 (PDF), two special elemental van der Waals 2D monolayers of phosphorus and tellurium with thickness less than one nanometer.
 We systematically studied their electrical, optical, thermal, and mechanical properties and their applications for electronic devices.
 More interestingly, we are able to form a single atomic chain of tellurium atoms towards the smallest semiconductor channel.
-Nature Electronics 2020
+Nature Electronics 2020 (PDF).

 These efforts are enabled by the Birck Nanotechnology Center, which is a state-of-the-art facility that allows atomic-scale nanomaterial synthesis and prototype atomic-scale fabrication and characterization.